jimmyshultz/marathon-plan-website/README.md

 ## Deployment

-This application is configured for easy deployment on Vercel:
+This application is configured for easy deployment on Vercel with continuous integration:

 1. Create a Vercel account and connect your GitHub repository
 2. Configure the environment variables if needed
-3. Deploy your application with one click
+3. Set up GitHub Actions for continuous deployment:
+   - The workflow automatically deploys when you push to the main branch
+   - It uses Vercel's CLI for production deployments
+   - Required GitHub secrets:
+     - `VERCEL_TOKEN`: Your Vercel API token
+     - `VERCEL_ORG_ID`: Your Vercel organization ID
+     - `VERCEL_PROJECT_ID`: Your Vercel project ID

+The GitHub Actions workflow uses:
+- The latest checkout action (v4)
+- Node.js 20 for optimal compatibility with Next.js 15
+- Vercel's CLI for streamlined deployment

 For other hosting providers, build the application using: